nico-amsterdam/gen_server_mem_cache/README.md

 Trade memory for performance

+For optimal speed I recommend [SimpleMemCache](https://github.com/nico-amsterdam/simple_mem_cache) that is backed by [ETS](https://elixirschool.com/lessons/specifics/ets/) instead of a [GenServer](http://elixir-lang.org/docs/stable/elixir/GenServer.html) based implementation.
+ETS can handle concurrent read and write actions.
+GenServer handles everything synchronized and can easily become a bottleneck.
+This GenServerMemCache can be used as an example on how to use GenServer behaviour.

 In-memory key-value cache with expiration-time after creation/modification/access (a.k.a. entry time-to-live and idle-timeout), automatic value loading and time travel support.

 ## Installation